Frequently Asked Questions

 Please visit the contact us page.

-Carbon Neutral Products are products whose emissions are offset prior to their purchase.
-This means that the global warming impacts of the product are negated.
-Click here for more information on Carbon Neutral Products.
+Carbon neutral products and services have had their emissions offset prior to their purchase by the consumer.
+This means that the global warming impact of the product is eliminated.
+Click here for more information on the Carbon Neutral Products and Services.

-For all Make It Carbon Neutral Products, customers are given the choice at point of sale to pay a little additional sum to offset the product’s emissions.
-Click here for more information on Make It Carbon Neutral Products.
+CRI offers a solution called Make it Carbon Neutral through the NoCO2 Program.
+For all Make It Carbon Neutral products and services, customers are given the choice at the point of sale to pay a small additional amount to offset the emissions related to the product or service they are purchasing.
+Click here for more information about Make It Carbon Neutral.

 Our carbon calculators contain emission factors for a number of products.
 You can use these calculators to quantify your emissions and the amount of credits that you need to purchase.
 You can calculate and offset your impact here.